-With over half the standard workweek dedicated to collaboration, busy professionals are looking to optimize their meeting scheduling so they can spend less time writing back-and-forth emails, avoid meeting conflicts that derail their weekly plans, and unblock more hours for their actual task work.
+With over half the standard workweek dedicated to collaboration, busy professionals are looking to optimize their meeting scheduling so they can spend less time writing back-and-forth emails, avoid meeting conflicts that derail their weekly plans, and unblock more deep work hours for their actual task work.

 What is a meeting scheduler?

-In an effort to create more productive hours in the week, teams are looking for ways to automate routine processes that eat up precious minutes.
+To create more productive hours in the week, teams are looking for ways to automate routine processes that eat up precious minutes.
 And what better place to start than by streamlining the meeting scheduling process that already takes up so much valuable time every week?

 7 top benefits of a meeting scheduling app: